Kerala Blasters FC: Formation

 In early 2014, the All India Football Federation—the governing body of association football in India, announced they would accept bids for the ownership of eight franchises from selected cities for the inaugural season of the Indian Super League (ISL).
 On 13 April 2014, it was announced the rights to the Kochi franchise had been won by former India national cricket team captain Sachin Tendulkar and entrepreneur Prasad V. Potluri.
-On 27 May 2014, the club's official name, Kerala Blasters FC, was announced.
+On 27 May 2014, the club's official name, Kerala Blasters FC (named after Sachin, as his nickname is "Master Blaster"), was announced.

 Indian international Mehtab Hossain was the first player signed by the club, as he was the first one to be picked up by the Blasters during the first domestic draft.
 The management also selected seven other Indian players for their inaugural season.
 On 13 August 2014, former England international goalkeeper David James was chosen as the first head coach and marquee player of the team.
 On 21 August 2014, the club participated in the international draft; the management selected seven foreign players for the team.
 Michael Chopra, Iain Hume, Pulga, Erwin Spitzner, Pedro Gusmão, Cedric Hengbart, and Raphaël Romey were the seven foreign players drafted to Kerala Blasters.
 Along with them, the club directly signed Penn Orji, Jamie McAllister, Andrew Barisic, Stephen Pearson, and Colin Falvey in the remaining foreign players' slots.